Erudne/CatKnows/README.md

 emoji: "😁"
 ```

-_cagegory: must be just 1 category_
+_category: must be just 1 category_
 _emoji: converted to Twemoji and used as HeroImage_

 ### Custom Blocks